Vietnam, Philippines jointly denounce China's maritime moves

 Anti-Chinese violence flared in Vietnam last week after Chinese state oil company CNOOC deployed an oil rig 240 km (150 miles) off the coast of Vietnam in waters also claimed by Hanoi.
 The rig was towed there just days after U.S. President Barack Obama left the region.

-The move was the latest in a series of confrontations between China and some of its neighbours.
+The move was the latest in a series of confrontations between China and some of its neighbors.
 Washington has responded with sharpened rhetoric toward Beijing, describing a pattern of "provocative" actions by China.

 "The two sides are determined to oppose China's violations and called on countries and the international community to continue strongly condemning China and demanding China immediately end its violations," Dung said.